WP1: Better research in less time

 Science, while generating cutting-edge knowledge, lags behind most industry settings when it comes to practical, operational aspects that aim to increase efficiency and effectiveness of the research lifecycle.
 For instance, while much of research done now relies heavily on software and computational work, funding agencies rarely fund software and data engineering projects, nor do many research groups hire these highly skilled technical personnel.
 So, the aim of Work Package 1 is to establish these skills and needs as a core component of this project and to help do “better research in less time”.

-Our basic strategies will be to establish working groups, including a group dedicated to “research operations” to fulfil this core aim, as well as developing and implementing common practices and tools that maximise collaboration and that follow some guiding principles.
-All groups will include a “tech lead” who has technical knowledge and skills and who will also be part of the research operations group, to help coordinate WP groups with these practices.
+To accomplish this, we have established working groups, including a group dedicated to “research operations”, to fulfil this core aim, as well as developing and implementing common practices and tools that maximise collaboration and that follow some guiding principles.
+All groups include “tech leads” who have technical knowledge and skills and who will also be part of the research operations group, to help coordinate WP groups with these practices.
 We aim to onboard and train the tech leads in these practices by embedding them in some work done at SDCA, where these practices have been developing and refining over the last several years.
-The most relevant practices and skills that this WP1 aims to provide are in software and data engineering, iterative project management, collaborative workflows and tools,
+The most relevant practices and skills that this WP1 aims to provide are in software and data engineering, iterative project management, collaborative workflows and tools.

 Pertinent to these practices is understanding and assessing risk and challenges.
 The two biggest challenges we face with this WP1 are: